-- Theory: A student attending classroom lecture/ tutorial/ skill development activity of 50 minutes' duration per week, spread over the entire semester is awarded one credit. - Practical: A student attending a minimum of 100 minutes per week of laboratory session/ practical is awarded one credit. - Project Work: A student working for 50 minutes of project work per week with 3 hours of work performed independent of the instructor during the entire semester is awarded - one credit - Internship: 8 hours in a day for four weeks is required for earning internship credits epartment of Computer Science and Engineering (DS), GITAM Deemed to be University Epartiment of computer science and Engineering (DS), GITAIN Decined to be oniversity Syllabus
+- Theory: A student attending classroom lecture/ tutorial/ skill development activity of 50 minutes' duration per week, spread over the entire semester is awarded one credit. - Practical: A student attending a minimum of 100 minutes per week of laboratory session/ practical is awarded one credit. - Project Work: A student working for 50 minutes of project work per week with 3 hours of work performed independent of the instructor during the entire semester is awarded - one credit - Internship: 8 hours in a day for four weeks is required for earning internship credits

+Department of Computer Science and Engine ering (DS), GITAM Deemed to be e University Syllabus

-CSEN1001 IT Productivity Tools L Т Р S J С
+CSEN1001 IT Productivity Tools L T Р S J С

-Ti Troductivity 10015 0 0 2 0 0 1
+CSENTIOUS SEN1001 IT Productivity Tools 0 2 0 0 1

-Pre-requisite None
+Pre-requisite None one

-Co-requisite None
+Co-requisite None one

 Preferable exposure Familiarity with Computer system and its operation on.